cloudmesh/cloudmesh-mpi/docs/report-group.md

 ### Dictation

-Sometimes it is conveneinet to directly dictate the text for a manual or tutorial into an editor.
-On MacOS and Windows you will find useful tools for this.
-A Voice to text recorder may also help you in case you have a recoded video of yourself to generate transcripts.
-Disadvantag for a lot of non-native english speakers is that the accuraccy may be limited and that not using them leads to unacceptable results.
+Sometimes it is convenient to directly dictate the text for a manual or tutorial into an editor.
+On macOS and Windows, you will find useful tools for this.
+A voice-to-text recorder may also help you in case you have a recoded video of yourself to generate transcripts.
+A disadvantage for a lot of non-native English speakers is that the accuracy may be limited and that not using them leads to unacceptable results.
 Some of them can be trained.

-Hence before you integrate it in your tool set, we recommend to try it out.
-Different participants may be more successfull than others.
+Hence before you integrate it into your toolset, we recommend trying it out.
+Different participants may be more successful than others.
 However, errors will happen and you will have to clean up the document after dictation.

 Examples include:

 -   [Apple Dictation](https://support.apple.com/en-us/HT210539) (free
-    for Apple devices): You can directly dictate into various applicatipns that help you improving your text such as Grammarly and MS Word if you have installed them.
+    for Apple devices): You can directly dictate into various applications that help you improve your text such as Grammarly and MS Word if you have installed them.

 -   [Windows 10 Voice
     Recognition](https://support.microsoft.com/en-us/windows/use-voice-recognition-in-windows-10-83ff75bd-63eb-0b6c-18d4-6fae94050571)
     (free for Windows users).
-You can directly record into MS Word so you get a free grammar checcker. **Note: We recieved reports from some of our participants that they could nt get this to work.
-Mor investigation is needed.**
+You can directly record into MS Word so you get a free grammar checker. **Note: We received reports from some of our participants that they could not get this to work.
+More investigation is needed.**

 -   [Google Docs](https://support.google.com/docs/answer/4492226?hl=en)
-    offers build in voice typing.
-Its regognition quality is very good as well as fast.
-It does have difficulties recognizing some names and acronyms. **Note: that we wer unable to get it to work in Chromium on Ubutntu 21.04.
+    offers build-in voice typing.
+Its recognition quality is very good as well as fast.
+It does have difficulties recognizing some names and acronyms. **Note: that we were unable to get it to work in Chromium on Ubuntu 21.04.
 We have not tried other versions.**

 ### Grammar Checkers

-When developing content for tutorials and documentation it is important to check their correctness with a grammar checcker.
+When developing content for tutorials and documentation it is important to check their correctness with a grammar checker.
 We have made the best experience with Grammarly followed by MS word.
 The best way to use them is to copy and paste small sections into them from your document and then check them.
-After you are satisfied copy the contents back to the original one, while overwriting the old text.
+After you are satisfied copy the contents back to the original one while overwriting the old text.

 #### Grammarly